kgpyi/Machine-Learning/Udacity/Machine Learning Engineer with Microsoft Azure Nanodegree Program/Capstone Project/README.md

 ## Hyperparameter Tuning
-As classifcation was used in AutoML for binrary entries, the algorithm chosen with Hyperparameter Tuning is Logistic regression.
+As classification was used in AutoML for binary entries, the algorithm chosen with Hyperparameter Tuning is Logistic regression.
 Accuracy was kept the primary metric same as AutoML to compare them so that one can be deployed. max_total_runs = 30 max_cocurrent_runs = 5
-These numbers were kept to increase the effieceny.
-Also early termination policy was used.
+These numbers were kept to increase efficiency.
+Also, an early termination policy was used.

 ### Results
-The Hyperdrive run came quite close to AutoMl with accuracy of 86.6%, surely increasing the number of runs would have narrowered the gap even fruther.
-Also incudling other hyperparmetres can change the model quite a much and make it equal to AutoML which tunning.
+The Hyperdrive run came quite close to AutoMl with an accuracy of 86.6%, surely increasing the number of runs would have narrowed the gap even further.
+Also, including other hyperparameters can change the model quite a lot and make it equal to AutoML which tunning.

 HyperDrive Run
 ![5](https://user-images.githubusercontent.com/34343621/115319218-ee4e2180-a19c-11eb-8c88-435dfdbf5c6b.png)